 Chinh E. Chu has served as a member of our board of directors since the Take-Private Transaction in February 2019.
 Mr. Chu is the Founder and Managing Partner at CC Capital, a private investment firm which he founded in 2015.
 Before founding CC Capital, Mr. Chu worked at Blackstone from 1990 to 2015.
 Mr. Chu was a Senior Managing Director at Blackstone since 2000, and previously served as Co-Chair of Blackstone's Private Equity Executive Committee and was a member of Blackstone's Executive Committee.
-Mr. Chu has served as Co-Chairman of FGL Holdings since April 2016.
-Mr. Chu is a director of NCR Corporation.
+Mr. Chu served as Co-Chairman of FGL Holdings from April 2016 until June 2020 when it was acquired.
+Mr. Chu is also a director of Collier Creek Holdings, a special purpose acquisition company he co-founded in April 2018 which announced its business combination on June 5, 2020, and NCR Corporation.
 Mr. Chu previously served as a director of Kronos Incorporated, SunGard Data Systems, Inc., Stiefel Laboratories, Freescale Semiconductor, Ltd. Biomet, Inc., Alliant, Celanese Corporation, Nalco Company, DJO Global, Inc., HealthMarkets, Inc., Nycomed, Alliant Insurance Services, Inc., the London International Financial Futures and Options Exchange, Graham Packaging and AlliedBarton Security Services.
 Before joining Blackstone in 1990, Mr. Chu worked at Salomon Brothers in the Mergers & Acquisitions Department.